krishain/guessfive.github.io/README.md

-**Guesses Gaming App**
+**GabNGuess Gaming App**

    <html>

 <meta name='viewport' content ='width=device=width'>
-<title>Privacy Policy for Guesses App</title>
+<title>Privacy Policy for GabNGuess App</title>
 <style> body { font-family: 'Helvetica Neue', helvetica, Arial, sans-serif; padding:1em; } </style>

 <h2>Privacy Policy</h2> <p> Last updated: [September 13, 2023]

 <h2>Introduction</h2>

-</p> <p>Welcome to the privacy policy of Guesses IOS Gaming App ("us", "we", "our").
+</p> <p>Welcome to the privacy policy of GabNGuess IOS Gaming App ("us", "we", "our").
 Your privacy is important to us, and in this document, we outline the types of information we collect and how we use it.

 <h2>What Does This Privacy Policy Cover?</h2>

 </p> <p>This Privacy Policy covers our treatment of personally identifiable information ("Personal Data").
-We do not gather any ("Personal Data") when you are accessing Guesses Gaming App or using our services.
+We do not gather any ("Personal Data") when you are accessing GabNGuess Gaming App or using our services.
 This policy does not apply to the practices of companies that we do not own or control or to individuals that we do not employ or manage.

 <h2>Changes to This Privacy Policy</h2>